anaptecs/jeaf-generator/docs/uml-modeling-guide/how-tos/how-to-model-domain-objects.md

----
-title: "UML Modeling Guide"
-subtitle: "How to model Domain Objects"
-toc_title: " "
-menubar: how_to_menu
----

 # How to model Domain Objects

 Domain objects (stereotype `«DomainObject»`) are used to define the internal structure of a component.
 Domain objects are intended to be used to represent the domain model of a component when it does not need persistence or if a strict separation